HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 We need to regularly benchmark the system's performance, especially focusing on the speed and resource usage of the encryption/decryption processes and the WeChat hook's impact on the overall system.

-- **Security Audits**: Perform continuous security assessments, leveraging both automated tools and manual inspection techniques to identify and mitigate any security issues promptly.
+We need to perform continuous security assessments, leveraging both automated tools and manual inspection techniques to identify and mitigate any security issues promptly.

 ### Documentation and Support